-The Application Form for Environmental Authorisation (EA) will be submitted to the Competent Authority: Department of Environmental Affairs (DEA), at the same time the DSR is submitted to DEA.
-This report will be available for the public and authorities to review and provide comments on during the 30-Day review period.
-The comments received from registered IAPs during the DSR review period will be incorporated into the Final Scoping Report.
-The Final Scoping Report will be submitted to the DEA, as the 2014 EIA Regulations require that the Scoping Report be submitted within 44 days of receipt of the application by DEA which includes a 30-Day review period reflecting the incorporation of comments received.
-Comments received by IAPs will help shape the subsequent EIA Phase to ensure the relevant studies are in place to assess specific impacts.
+The Application Form for Environmental Authorisation (EA) was submitted to the Competent Authority: Department of Environmental Affairs (DEA), at the same time the DSR was submitted to DEA, on 13 April 2018.
+This report underwent a 30-Day review period from 16 April 2018 to 17 May 2018.
+The comments received from registered IAPs during the review period have been incorporated into the FSR.
+The FSR will be submitted to the DEA, as the 2014 EIA Regulations require that the Scoping Report be submitted within 44 days of receipt of the application by DEA which includes a 30-Day review period reflecting the incorporation of comments received.